 The oneworld® alliance prides itself on the quality of our member airlines – both in terms of their customer service and their corporate standing. oneworld enables its member airlines to offer services beyond what any individual carrier can provide by itself or one-on-one with another partner.

-- Extensive global network, serving almost 900 destinations in nearly 150 countries.
+- Extensive global network, serving more than 900 destinations in 150 countries.

 - Smoother transfers for passengers travelling across the global networks of the oneworld carriers.

 - Greater support, with employees of each airline equipped to assist and care for customers travelling with any of the oneworld airlines.